akneelanjan/demo_SubglacialWaterRemoval/README.md

 ### Executable scripts

 - `WaterRemoval_OnTarget.m`
-  Runs the on-target flowrate-reduction experiments.
-The intervention is colocated with the drainage feature whose effective pressure and basal strength are being modified.
+  Runs the experiments on on-target flowrate reduction.
+The water removal site is at the center of the bed, and co-located with the specific drainage mode whose effective pressure and basal strength are being modified.

 - `WaterRemoval_OffTarget.m`
   Runs the off-target flux-reduction experiments.
 The script imposes a localized basal-strength perturbation at a prescribed off-target suction location in the water-film region, while retaining a central canal and two side canals.